landnthrn/goat-spicetify-setup-for-spotify/README.md

 - Use all the commands listed in this guide in **PowerShell** *(no admin needed)*

-- All versions of StarryNight might have a bug, may want to wait until it is properly fixed

 - FYI the `zoomTheme.js` extension is just for the SpotifyDarkPurp Theme

 ---